 The NIH Public Access Policy requires all NIH funded researchers to submit or have submitted for them an electronic copy of their final peer-reviewed manuscript to PubMed Central.
-The manuscript will be made publicly available no later than 12 months after the official date of publication.
-PubMed Central (PMC) is a digital repository maintained by the National Library of Medicine.
+The manuscript must be made publicly available no later than 12 months after the official date of publication.
+This policy applies to any peer-reviewed journal articles accepted for publication on or after April 7, 2008, arising from any direct NIH funding.

 Manage Compliance with NCBI's My Bibliography